PaulFremont3/SIVZ_coexistence/Codes/trait_data/README.md

 Practically in the study, only the life history trait of the smallest phytoplankton of each group is used.

 # 2. RUN THE SIMULATIONS
 ## 2.1.
-Train modles of viral life history traits
+Train models of viral life history traits
 - Burst size:
 `sbatch run_best_model_ml.sbatch nn BS`
 `sbatch run_best_model_ml.sbatch gam BS`